-Some organizations expect timesheets should be burst apart to their component lines and each line should go for approval.
+Some organizations expect that once the timesheet is submitted, it should first be burst apart to the component lines and each line should go separately for project approvals.
 In this model, each project or product manager would see the line items appropriate to them.
-They would all approve these lines and then the fully approved timesheet data would go off to the organization so Finance, Human Resources, Payroll or others could use it for their purposes.
+They would all approve these lines and only once all project managers had agreed would the timesheet with all project lines approved would be sent to the organization so Finance, Human Resources, Payroll or others could use it for their purposes.
 We call this type of approval "Line Item Approvals"

-The concept sounds promising so long as everyone approves the data.
+The concept sounds promising but only works when 100% of project managers approve the data.
 The challenge comes when any part of the data is not approved.

 Let's assume a timesheet of an employee who worked a total of 40 hours over three different projects this week.
-Project Manager project manager #3 also has 16 hours to approve.
+Project Manager #1 has 8 hours of this timesheet to approve.
+Project Manager #2 has 16 hours to approve and project manager #3 also has 16 hours to approve.
 Project Managers #1 and #2 think the timesheet looks fine.
 Project Manager #3 rejects the 16 hours as completely unacceptable.
 Now what happens when we gather this data to send to payroll?